SLNE-Development/surf-essentials/README.md

 # Surf Essentials

-Makes the server commands better and more peronalized.
+Makes the server commands better and more personalized.

 ## Table of contents